Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Selasa, 14 Januari 2025 01.34.24 UTC
+- WIB: Selasa, 14 Januari 2025 02.19.20 UTC
-- WITA: Selasa, 14 Januari 2025 02.34.24 UTC
+- WITA: Selasa, 14 Januari 2025 03.19.20 UTC
-- WIT: Selasa, 14 Januari 2025 03.34.24 UTC
+- WIT: Selasa, 14 Januari 2025 04.19.20 UTC

 Kutipan Inspiratif:
-"The only place you find success before work is in the dictionary."
+"Strategy is a style of thinking, a conscious and deliberate process, an intensive implementation system, the science of insuring future success."

-Kategori: motivational
+Kategori: success